 One of the keys to success is to set up tests, compare the results, and invest in the winning ads.
 This allows you to have a more effective ad campaign that produces a higher ROI than if you invested in PPC ads without testing.

 Do-It-Yourself vs. Outsourcing to a Pay-Per-Click Advertising Expert

 Anyone can attempt to create a PPC ad campaign, but such an endeavor will likely result in the loss of time and money with no new clients to show for it – particularly if the competition has hired a PPC expert to run their ad campaign.

 Google Ads is a sophisticated system that allows those who know how to use it to make informed decisions towards generating desirable leads for less than you would think.
 But in order to do this, you must have the expertise, the inclination, and the time to make full use of all the available features.
 It would be a shame to conclude that PPC does not work without giving it a fair chance.

 When it comes to PPC, what you don’t know can hurt you.
 We strongly recommend that family lawyers hire a marketing firm with expertise in managing successful PPC ad campaigns so you can maximize your ROI and focus on delivering exceptional legal service to your clients.

 Martha Chan is a marketing expert for family lawyers.
 She is the co-owner and VP of Marketing of Divorce Marketing Group – a one-stop marketing agency dedicated to promoting family lawyers and divorce professionals.
-Atif Nadeem is the Digital Marketing Lead at Divorce Marketing Group.
-He is a Google Ads and Analytics Certified Specialist who oversees PPC campaigns and SEO for websites the company builds for its clients. www.DivorceMarketingGroup.com
+Atif Nadeem is Director Digital Marketing at Divorce Marketing Group.
+He is a Google Ads and Analytics Certified Specialist who oversees PPC campaigns, SEO for websites, and the digital marketing campaigns for its clients. www.DivorceMarketingGroup.com